-You can find 3 types of power source – corded a.i mains operated, cordless – battery operated and pneumatic- operated by an air compressor.
-You must know that power source will determine sander’s motor power and weight of the tool.
+You can find three types of power source – corded a.i mains operated, cordless – battery operated and pneumatic- operated by an air compressor.
+You must know that the power source will determine the sander’s motor power and weight of the tool.

-Typically I’d say that corded tools are the way to go, but with battery technology improving at a fast pace is advisable to consider cordless tools especially when portability is important for you.
-Pneumatic sanders are more professional grade and require additional equipment(an air compressor) to run.
+Typically I’d say that corded tools are the way to go, but with battery technology improving at a fast pace is advisable to consider cordless tools, especially when portability is important for you.
+Pneumatic sanders are more professional-grade and require additional equipment(an air compressor) to run.

 Motor Power and Speed

-It’s important to remember that the foam part of the base plate will wear after some time so you’d either have to get a replacement or buy a new sander.
+It’s important to remember that the foam part of the base plate will wear after some time, so you’d either have to get a replacement or buy a new sander.
 So my advice for you is to consider this feature and cost of replacement pad before buying as some pads can be quite expensive to replace.

 Dust Collection System

-As I wrote above most modern sanders come with some kind of dust collection system in place.
-It can be a dust bag with or without shop vacuum attachment/adapter or Microfilter Dust Canister.
-A sawdust is collected through the holes in a base plate.
+As I wrote above, most modern sanders come with some type of dust collection system in place.
+It can be a dust bag with or without a shop vacuum attachment/adapter or microfilter dust canister.

 Trigger Switch and Trigger Switch Lock